donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 For full data output, see [sheet 14](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit#gid=771702106).

-## Conclusions
+## Recommendations
-Generally, vendors should focus on building partnerships with the highest-earning stores in the most-populated counties.
-In order to convert them to long-term customers, you should aggressively negotiate a wholesale discount for their most popular whiskey, vodka and rum products.
-Specifically, you should:
+Vendors should focus on marketing brands and types of liquor that already have a large market share.
+They should focus on building partnerships with the highest-earning stores in the most-populated counties.
+In order to convert these stores to long-term customers and carrieres of their products, they should aggressively negotiate a wholesale discount for their most popular whiskey, vodka and rum products.

+### Summary:

-1. Focus on supplying whiskey, vodka and rum, specifically canadian whisky, 80 proof vodka, and spiced rum as these are the products that are most in-demand.
+1. Focus on supplying **whiskey**, **vodka** and **rum**, specifically **canadian whisky**, **80 proof vodka**, and **spiced rum** as these are the products with the largest market share that are most in-demand
-2. Focus on the following brands: Black Velvet, Hawkeye Vodka and Captain Morgan from those respective categories
+2. Focus on the following brands: **Black Velvet**, **Hawkeye Vodka** and **Captain Morgan** from those respective categories
-3. Focus on building partnerships with and supplying stores in the following three counties: Polk, Linn and Scott
+3. Focus on building partnerships with and supplying stores in the following three counties: **Polk**, **Linn** and **Scott**
-4. Focus on getting your product in the following high-revenue stores within those respective counties:
+4. Focus on getting the product in the following high-revenue stores within those respective counties:
-    1. *Polk:* 2633, 4829, 3420
+    1. **Polk:** 2633, 4829, 3420
-    2. *Linn:* 3385, 3773
+    2. **Linn:** 3385, 3773
-    3. *Scott:* 3952, 3354, 2625
+    3. **Scott:** 3952, 3354, 2625
 5. In order to convert each store to a long-term customer, negotiate with them a bulk discount, making sure whenever possible to undercut other vendors while still keeping a healthy bottomline